Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 View from the rim trail at Conkles Hollow Hocking Hills, Ohio

-We have featured our favorite parks in Columbus for hikes and some of the top parks in Columbus, OH for enjoying nature and greenspace – but there are so many more places to hike in Ohio!
+We have featured our favorite parks in Columbus for hikes and some of the top places for enjoying nature.
+But there are so many more places to hike in Ohio!
 For trekkers who want to go hiking beyond the city, we are highlighting a few of the best trails in Ohio.

 Pro Tip: If you are looking for more things to do around the state, be sure to read our guide to The Best Things To Do in Ohio